Test email sending

 Emails won’t be sent if no one is subscribed, so you’ll need to do that first.
 The integration and staging environments only allow email to be sent to a small number of email addresses so you cannot test using your own email address in these environments.

-Note Due to the way that we send the courtesy copy emails and the anonymisation integration data sync, we can’t fully exercise the code that matches content changes with subscriptions.
-Therefore, it is not safe to rely on the courtesy copy Google Group to guarantee that emails are being sent to subscribers, and instead a better test is to subscribe yourself and check the emails arrive.
+Due to the way that we send the courtesy copy emails and the anonymisation integration data sync, we can’t fully exercise the code that matches content changes with subscriptions.
+Therefore, it is not safe to rely on the courtesy copy Google Group to guarantee that emails are being sent to subscribers, and instead a better test is to subscribe yourself and check that emails arrive.